enceeper/enceeper-jslib/README.md

 For the latter, use this repository which serves as a basis project for easier integration (via npm) to other solutions.

-Purpose of this library is:
+Purpose of this library:
 * To execute the SRP6a protocol both for user registration and authentication (https://github.com/alax/jsrp)
-* Implement full cryptographic functionality, utilizing [SJCL](https://github.com/bitwiseshiftleft/sjcl) and [TweetNaCl](https://github.com/dchest/tweetnacl-js)
+* Implement all cryptographic functionality, utilizing [SJCL](https://github.com/bitwiseshiftleft/sjcl) and [TweetNaCl](https://github.com/dchest/tweetnacl-js)
 * Handle all network communication with the [Enceeper service](https://www.enceeper.com/) using ajax calls (via JQuery)
 * Expose a convenient and abstract API to enable integration with other solutions
 * Allow transparent re-authentication when the auth token expires